GetKompile/kompile/ADRs/Optimized Configuration Files Generation - 0004.md

 ### Second option: Run sub-process runners inside a parent process
 - Tracing Agent generates metadata by checking which classes are used for specific purposes.
 Therefore, other than unit test suite, we can use a main process which contains many sub-processes with an embedded agent for generating metadata.
+- Sub-processes are wrapped inside Runners, which are the interface implementations that run basic flows of our application.
 - From the main process, we can use zt-exec to exec the sub-processes: \
   new ProcessExecutor(path, "-agentlib:native-image-agent=config-output-dir=META-INF/native-image", "-cp", classpath, SubProcess.getName())
 - Note: We should pay attention to classpath of the sub-process.
 The sub process will always use the classpath of the parent process.